-Buying a bottle of this delicious drink is a must do, but remember to warn anyone you give it to as a gift because it is incredibly high in alcohol content!
+Buying a bottle of this delicious drink is a must-do, but remember to warn anyone you give it to as a gift because it is incredibly high in alcohol content!

 A Rakija Lampek

-If you fancy trying to make some rakija yourself when you get back home, you’ll be needing a small cauldron!
+If you fancy trying to make some rakija yourself when you get home, you’ll need a small cauldron!
 The traditional name is a ‘lampek.’
 Whether you keep it for yourself or hand it over as a gift, this is genuinely Serbian and completely traditional.

 Bermet & Wine in General

-You’ll find ratluk in souvenir shops, patisseries, and in markets, and you’ll probably also find it in abundance at the airport duty-free section before you leave Serbia!
+You’ll find ratluk in souvenir shops, patisseries, and markets, and you’ll probably also find it in abundance at the airport duty-free section before you leave Serbia!

-You can try and make it yourself at home, checking out a recipe online, but come on, does it ever taste as good as the stuff made by someone who really knows what they’re doing?
+You can try and make it yourself at home, checking out a recipe online, but come on, does it ever taste as good as the stuff made by someone who knows what they’re doing?
 That’s why a jar of this is a fantastic souvenir.

 Not all countries have national costumes or dress, but Serbia does, so picking up something which is this traditional is a great souvenir, for sure.